maickrau/GraphAligner/README.md

 Seeding:

-- `-s` External seeds.
-Load seeds from a .gam file.
-You can input multiple files with `-s file1 -s file2 ...` or `-s file1 file2 ...`
 - `--seeds-minimizer-density` For a read of length `n`, use the `arg * n` most unique seeds
 - `--seeds-minimizer-length` k-mer size for minimizer seeds
 - `--seeds-minimizer-windowsize` Window size for minimizer seeds